kicaj29/docker/virtualbox/readme.md

 - [Try to connect to the web server form docker windows](#try-to-connect-to-the-web-server-form-docker-windows)
 - [Links](#links)
 # Introduction
 Below you can find steps that allows communicate from windows containers (host is Windows10) to linux containers hosted on Alpine VirtualBox.
+In this we we can develop and test both container types on the same machine.

 # Creating VM with Alpine